songsqian/imperfect/README.md

 ## Computational details of the "Imperfect" paper

-This repository includes (1) R and Stan code (`BayesRule.Rmd`) used in the manuscript on the interpretation of results from imperfect tests (the RMarkdown file documents additional details of Bayesian computation), and (2) a PDF file of an early version of Figure 1 (`van.pdf`).
+This repository includes R and Stan code (`BayesRule.Rmd`) used in Qian, Refsnider, Moore, Kramer, and Streby (2020) All tests are imperfect: Accounting for false positives and false negatives using Bayesian statistics.
+Heliyon, https://doi.org/10.1016/j.heliyon.2020.e03571.
+PDF and R code of an early version of Figure 1 are also included.